Gianmarco Cavagnino: Biography

-Gianmarco Cavagnino graduated in February 1989 from the Politecnico di Torino.
+Gianmarco Cavagnino graduated in February 1989 from the Polytechnic University of Turin.

 In 1991, while studying for a master's degree in communication and design at the Domus Academy (Milan), he had the opportunity to meet such personalities of international design as Andrea Branzi, Anna Castelli, Massimo Morozzi, Denis Santachiara and Aldo Cibic.
 He established with Aldo Cibic a cooperative relationship which is nowadays consolidated.
 Their first important joint project was "Canelli and the golden Lands" for tourist and cultural improvements to a 160 square kilometer area in Piedmont.

 In 1995–1996, he received an honorable mention from Colorado State University in the International Small Home Competition; in 1997, he won the Architecture competition at the Academy of Architecture, Arts and Sciences in Los Angeles.

 In 2004, he designed Valente Jewellers' main shop Galleria Vittorio Emanuele in Milan, with the intervention of Aron Demetz, thus launching into an international activity that has led him to found the design and communication company gianmarcocavagnino.

 In 2006 he received an honorable mention in the Skyscraper Competition eVolo.

 In December 2006, he won the international interior design competition for the realization of a luxury hotel in a completely restructured 18th century building in the center of Saint Petersburg (Russia).
 In 2012 the Domina Prestige Hotel wins the FIABCI prize as Best Hotel in Russia; in 2018 Domina Prestige hotel in Saint Petersburg wins LGT (luxury travel guide) prize as “the best stylish luxury hotel in Russia”.

 He designed renovate the hotel Ca’Zusto in Venice, the hotel Piccolo in Portofino, and the hotel Zagarella in Santa Flavia (Palermo);

 In 2009 he designs rounded version of the classic Emeco 1006 chair and in 2012 he designs the lamp M1 for the brand Viabizzuno;

 In 2010 he was invited to imagine the Christmas decorations of Rue Vieille du Temple in Paris;

 In 2011 he created and promoted the land marketing project "World Atlas of Vines".